burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 It is worthwhile to refresh that in C++ when using custom conversions via constructors without `explicit` keywords or defined `type conversions` only one level of implicit conversions is allowed.
+It has been written in [1], but it's only one place where such information even have been mentioned.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/explicit).